 Which Should You Choose?

-When looking at these codecs, three aspects of their operation stand out.
+When searching for the best audio codec for your situation, three aspects of their operation stand out.
 You will want to consider their bandwidth requirements, call quality, and popularity when choosing one for your own business.

 - Bandwidth: Your internet connection will need to be robust enough to support the combined bandwidth of the phones you want to use.
 For example, if you have five desk phones that will regularly be used all at once, your network would need to support about 435 kbps (87 kbps x 5) when using the G.711 or G.722 codecs.
 In contrast, this measurement could drop to 235 kbps when using G.726.